xvk-64/secure-programming-2024/README.md

 Below this is a list of all currently connected clients.
 If you are the only connected client to a server, you will see the server's client in the list of clients.

-To create a private chat, select the users from the global list that you want to include, and press the'Create Private Chat' button.
+To create a private chat, select the users from the global list that you want to include, and press the 'Create Private Chat' button.
 This will create a new Private Chat which will appear beside the "Global" button.
 Members of the chat will automatically have this chat appear on their client.

 Group Private Chats: